Melina412/doctor-appointments/README.md

 <!--# 8.
 Tabelle  ---------- -->

 One day after an appointment patients will receive a chance to review their experience.
-To rate the doctor appointment or leave a comment, they will find a link in the mail with a verification code.
+To rate the doctor appointment or leave a comment, they will receive another mail with a link and a verification code.

 <table>
 <tbody>